0xdead4f/jswatch/README.md

    - Verify URL accessibility
    - Confirm regex patterns match target scripts
+   - If you are monitoring packed javascript , make sure the indentifier regex is a static String (becuase the function name probably will change)

 3. Use `DEBUG` mode
    - set `DEBUG = True` on `jswatch.py` to make more verbose output like regex match

 ## Next development idea

-1. Add multiple step request
-2. Add handler if the file already not accesible
+1. Add handler if the file already not accesible
+2. Auto Scrap

 ## Contributing 🤝